xbmc/repo-scripts/script.audiooffsetmanager/README.md

 - **Dynamic Audio Offset Application**: Automatically sets audio delay based on the HDR type, audio format, and FPS value of the current video, applying user-defined offsets to ensure consistent audio-visual sync without needing repeated manual adjustments.

-- **Active Monitoring Mode**: Monitors when users manually adjust audio delay via Kodi's OSD settings, stores those adjustments, and applies them for future playback of similar content.
+- **Active Monitoring Mode**: Monitors when users manually adjust audio delay during playback — from any input method, including Kodi's OSD settings dialog, keymapped delay keys, remote apps, and JSON-RPC — stores those adjustments, and applies them for future playback of similar content.
 This feature is particularly useful for initial AV calibration, allowing users to fine-tune audio sync and have those settings automatically applied to similar content in the future.

 - **Custom Seek-Backs**: Offers user-configurable "seek-back" functionality to rewind a few seconds in specific playback situations to keep audio synchronized, such as:
   - When playback starts or resumes